rh-telco-tigers/gpupassthrough/README.md

 Now that we have identified all the PCI ids that identify the cards we want to run in passthrough, we need to configure our OpenShift cluster to specifically assign the "vfio" driver to the card.
 To do this we will apply a machineConfig to our cluster that specifically assigns the vfio driver to the associated GPU card.

 We are going to create a base64 encoded string which we will put in our machineConfig file.
 To do this, run the following command with the VendorID(s) that you want to put into passthrough mode.
-Be sure to put the vendor IDs in using CAPITAL letters only:
+Be sure to put the vendor IDs in using lowercase letters only:

 ```
-$ echo "options vfio-pci ids=10DE:1DB4" | base64
+$ echo "options vfio-pci ids=10de:1db4" | base64
-b3B0aW9ucyB2ZmlvLXBjaSBpZHM9MTBERToxREI0Cg==
+b3B0aW9ucyB2ZmlvLXBjaSBpZHM9MTBkZToxZGI0Cg==
 ```

 Using the base64 output from above update the storage section of the file called "template/vfioConfig.yaml" replacing the example base64 encoded string with the updated one from above.